B2B SaaS competitor research is an important step to take to position yourself in the market. Use this template to get started.

 Some effective approaches for content development include:

-a.) writing very comprehensive 6-8 page White Papers as thought leadership/lead gen pieces, then use those as outlines for presentations at trade shows….
+- Writing very comprehensive 6-8 page White Papers as thought leadership/lead gen pieces, then use those as outlines for presentations at trade shows

 This is all great raw material for meaningful thought leadership content that can help your SaaS company rank well for keywords that have a high CPC.

-It is true that Bing Ads always makes sense, and often because competitors may be inherently lazy, they may have not bothered to port their campaigns to Bing, and you can sometimes see lower cost/conversions on Bing.
-We have worked with several B-to-B companies where Bing is actually driving more leads than Google because of this dynamic!
+It's true that Bing Ads always makes sense, and often because competitors may be inherently lazy, they may have not bothered to port their campaigns to Bing, and you can sometimes see lower cost/conversions on Bing.
+We've worked with several B2B companies where Bing is actually driving more leads than Google because of this dynamic!

-The keys to success with paid search are researching the entire keyword space up front, constructing comprehensive campaigns that are aligned with keyword intent using a funnel approach, and managing negatives tightly throughout the process to reduce "wasted spend" (incidentally, SEMCopilot, my own SaaS platform to help manage AdWords, focuses on eliminating wasted spend) Check it out at http://www.semcopilot.com/
+The keys to success with paid search are researching the entire keyword space up-front, constructing comprehensive campaigns that are aligned with keyword intent using a funnel approach, and managing negatives tightly throughout the process to reduce "wasted spend."

 Google Display Network

-What most are probably not familiar with is that Google has been evolving targeting methods over time, and there are several that are more powerful than the traditional "placement" targeting or "content" targeting approaches.
+What most are probably not familiar with is that Google has been evolving targeting methods over time, and there are several approaches that are more powerful than the traditional "placement" targeting or "content" targeting.

 Custom Affinity Audiences allows you to load a list of keywords or URLs, and Google will show ads to people interested in those things.
-How they do it no one can explain really, only the engineers understand - it's big data stuff.
-However, often it can perform really well for B2B SaaS companies in competitive markets.
+No one can explain how they do it, only the engineers understand - it's big data stuff.
+However, it can perform really well for B2B SaaS companies in competitive markets.
 In particular, we like loading competitor URLs or using competitor domain names.

 Custom Intent Audiences is a newer type, with more limited results, which is essentially like remarketing to people that have typed particular searches on Google itself.
 As you can imagine this is pretty powerful.
 We like testing top keywords that have worked for search campaigns, but also competitor domains because many people navigate using Google search rather than their actual browser bar.

-For most B-to-B situations of low or medium competitiveness, the Google Display Network campaigns tend to deliver leads at around 2-3x the overall search cost/lead.
+For most B2B SaaS situations of low or medium competitiveness, the Google Display Network campaigns tend to deliver leads at around 2-3x the overall search cost/lead.
 But in a situation where search cost/lead is high, the display network can match or even outperform search (if managed carefully).

-So for most B-to-B companies, setting up InMail, Sponsored Search, and Sponsored Post ads and running them on an evergreen basis is a no-brainer.
-As on Facebook, we like the built in lead form capability - it reduces friction and gets more leads.
+So for most B2B SaaS companies, setting up InMail, Sponsored Search, and Sponsored Post ads and running them on an evergreen basis is a no-brainer.
+As on Facebook, we like the built-in lead form capability - it reduces friction and gets more leads.